Rules

 1. Do any “End” actions on your cards.

-2. Reset the defense numbers on all cards for every player.
+2. Reset the defense numbers on all cards for all players.

-3. You can keep up to 3 Material (the round‑shaped resource) left over.
+3. You can keep up to 3 Material (the round‑shaped resource) between turns.

 Fighting (You can skip this and draw a card instead.)